cinderblock/react-smoothie/README.md

 ### TimeSeries

-`TimeSeries` is the main class that _Smoothie Chart_ uses internally for each series of data.
+`TimeSeries` is the main class that _Smoothie Charts_ uses internally for each series of data.
 There are two ways to access and use these objects, corresponding to the two API versions.

 #### New API